 Pretzels - The All-Time Classic

 Pretzels and beer are the stereotypical face of Germany worldwide and the quintessential food at Oktoberfest.
 Salty, soft, and freshly baked, these Bavarian treats perfectly match a giant-sized beer.
-They come in different sizes, but you can opt for the big ones, usually served at the beer tents.
-You can also complement them with the famous Bavarian dip – Obatzda, a cheese spread made of camembert, cream cheese, soft butter, seasoning, and beer.
+You can complement them with the famous Bavarian dip – Obatzda, a cheese spread made of camembert, cream cheese, soft butter, seasoning, and beer.
 Pretzels and Obatzda make an excellent snack for any type of beer, whether you're enjoying it in a beer garden or at Oktoberfest.
-Just be warned: once you put them on the table, everyone will have "just a little piece" until there's none left.

 Käsespätzle - The Vegan Delight